suclike/brain/Google-Play-Style-Tabs-using-TabLayout.md

 Tabs are now best implemented by leveraging the [[ViewPager|ViewPager-with-FragmentPagerAdapter]] with a custom "tab indicator" on top.
 In this guide, we will be using Google's new [TabLayout](https://developer.android.com/reference/android/support/design/widget/TabLayout.html) included in the support design library release for Android "M".

-Prior to Android "M", the easiest way to setup tabs with Fragments was to use ActionBar Tabs as described in [ActionBar Tabs with Fragments](http://guides.codepath.com/android/ActionBar-Tabs-with-Fragments) guide.
+Prior to Android "M", the easiest way to setup tabs with Fragments was to use ActionBar Tabs as described in [[ActionBar Tabs with Fragments|ActionBar-Tabs-with-Fragments]] guide.
 However, all methods related to navigation modes in the ActionBar class (such as `setNavigationMode()`, `addTab()`, `selectTab()`, etc.) are now deprecated.

 ### Design Support Library